 I've seen guests in everything from high heels to barefoot.
 Here's what works:

-- Best choice: Sneakers or sports shoes – protect feet, easy to shake out sand
+- Best choice: Sneakers or sports shoes -- protect feet, easy to shake out sand

-- Acceptable: Sandals with ankle straps – some sand gets in, but manageable
+- Acceptable: Sandals with ankle straps -- some sand gets in, but manageable

 - Avoid: Flip-flops (sand everywhere), hiking boots (too hot), anything white (permanently orange after)

-No strict dress code, but practical matters:
+There's no strict dress code, but practical matters:

-- Bring a scarf – useful for sun protection and covering shoulders at camps
+- Bring a scarf -- useful for sun protection and covering shoulders at camps

 This is where most visitors get caught off guard:

-| Time | Temperature | What It Feels Like |
+| Time | Temperature | What it feels like |

 | 3:00 PM (pickup) | 38-42°C | Hot.
 Direct sun feels hotter. |